We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

 They will also want to see a written, step-by-step, food safety management system (FSMS), including a diary where opening and closing checks are recorded.
 This system will demonstrate how you provide safe food and will also check that these procedures are followed by any staff you employ.

 However, if you run a smaller business such as a corner shop selling only low risk or wrapped food, simple records such as temperature records, pest control records and cleaning schedules etc will be sufficient.

 The Food Standards Agency have therefore developed various packs entitled Safer Food Better Business (SFBB) available on their website for you to download and print.
 Alternatively you can purchase FSMS/SFBB packs from online retailers.

 Whether you download or purchase your SFBB pack please ensure that it is the latest version and therefore contains up to date guidance eg. allergen advice.

 Safer Food, Better Business diary refill packs

-If you are using a diary from one of the food safety management packs produced by the Food Standards Agency, you can now purchase a diary refill pack (which includes diary sheets for a full year) from us.
+If you are using a diary from one of the food safety management packs produced by the Food Standards Agency, you can now purchase a diary refill pack from us online.
+The refill packs include diary sheets for a full year.